greynolds/leiningen/doc/PROFILES.md

 But that's just an implementation strategy.
 The way Leiningen does it also works, it's just a little more confusing.

+NB: we can define e.g. a "foo" profile at any level, then override it just like any other profile.
+So an org might define profile :foo in etc/leiningen, a user might customize in ~/.lein/profiles.clj and in
+<projroot>/project.clj.
+Is this then org-based, activity-based, or
+project-based?
+Is that even a useful question?
+Presumably one would define profile :foo for a reason having to do with how one runs something, hence activity-based.
+But maybe not; maybe it's intended for all activities.
+In that case, you would not define :foo, you would customize the :system profile.

 ### Configuration files

  * etc/leiningen